 In maintaining and reviewing the governance framework, the Treasurer places reliance on the work undertaken by Internal Audit and in particular, the Head of Internal Audit's independent opinion on the adequacy and effectiveness of the system of internal control.
-The Head of Internal Audit's annual report is of the opinion, taking into account all available evidence that internal control environments give "substantial assurance".
+The Head of Internal Audit's annual report is of the opinion, taking into account all available evidence that internal control environments give "moderate assurance".
 The internal audit service is compliant with all CIPFA and industry requirements and standards.
-The Audit Committee reviews (and will review) internal audit performance.
-The Corporate Governance Framework was last reviewed in December 2016 in accordance with the framework itself and good practice.
-The Corporate Governance Framework has been subject to an internal audit resulting in an opinion of substantial assurance.
+The Joint Audit Committee reviews internal audit performance.